-Fossils, Animal Survival, & Heredity Unit (Animals Through Time)
+Fossils & Changing Environments (Animals Through Time)

 Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 1 Habitats, Fossils, & Environments Over Time Where can you find whales in a desert?
 Students explore the idea that the rock under our feet sometimes contains fossils, and investigate how these fossils reveal changes in habitats through time.
 3.4 Adaptations allow organisms to satisfy life needs and respond to the environment.
 Key ideas include: (a) populations may adapt over time; (b) adaptations may be behavioral or physical; and (c) fossils provide evidence about the types of organisms that lived long ago as well as the nature of their environments.
-Lesson 2 X Revision Coming Summer '23 Fossil Evidence & Classification How do we know what dinosaurs looked like?
+Lesson 2 Fossil Evidence & Dinosaurs How do we know what dinosaurs looked like?
 Students learn how we can infer what the outside of an animal looked like by using clues about their skeleton.
 3.4 Adaptations allow organisms to satisfy life needs and respond to the environment.
 Key ideas include: (a) populations may adapt over time; (b) adaptations may be behavioral or physical; and (c) fossils provide evidence about the types of organisms that lived long ago as well as the nature of their environments.
-Lesson 3 Fossil Evidence, Trace Fossils, & Animal Behavior Can you outrun a dinosaur?
+Lesson 3 Trace Fossil Evidence & Animal Movement Can you outrun a dinosaur?
 Students learn how fossilized animal tracks can tell us a great deal about the animals that left them.
-3.4 Adaptations allow organisms to satisfy life needs and respond to the environment.
-Key ideas include: (a) populations may adapt over time; (b) adaptations may be behavioral or physical; and (c) fossils provide evidence about the types of organisms that lived long ago as well as the nature of their environments.
-Lesson 4 Trait Variation, Inheritance, & Artificial Selection What kinds of animals might there be in the future?
-Students analyze the traits of parent dogs and their offspring, constructing an explanation about which traits a puppy gets from each parent.
 3.4 Adaptations allow organisms to satisfy life needs and respond to the environment.
 Key ideas include: (a) populations may adapt over time; (b) adaptations may be behavioral or physical; and (c) fossils provide evidence about the types of organisms that lived long ago as well as the nature of their environments.